murphJus/Klipper-cfgs-for-CoPrint-KCM-Ender3V3-SE-KE/README.md

     M104 S0
     M140 S0
 ```
-I will experiment with adding this to the:
+I will experiment with adding that to this:
 ```
 [gcode_macro CANCEL_PRINT]
 description: Cancel the actual running print